mpi-forum/mpi-forum.github.io/meetings/2020/02/logistics.md

 There is no room block.

 In the past, people have stayed at the Residence Inn - Downtown Portland; Pearl District.
+Other options are the Portland Marriott City Center or the AC Hotel Portland Downtown.

 ### Meeting Cost